Back to All Events

 • Woodland Cemetery 1 1/2 Orchard Street Delhi, NY, 13753 United States (map)

-Known for her deeply embodied, place-responsive performances, Eiko engages each site with careful attention—arriving in a community, spending time with its people and spaces, and developing a response that is both choreographic and poetic.
+Known for her deeply embodied, place-responsive performances, Eiko engages each site with careful attention — arriving in a community, spending time with its people and spaces, and developing a response that is both choreographic and poetic.
+Each performance is unrepeatable, shaped by and inseparable from the particularities of the site, day, and audience.

-Eiko writes that she strives “to be radically available to be seen and to be heard” by diverse audiences.
-This free public performance invites everyone—from longtime admirers to accidental passersby—to witness and reflect.
+Eiko writes that she strives "to be radically available to be seen and to be heard" by diverse audiences.
+Everyone is welcome — those who seek it out and those who simply find themselves there.
+Come and witness.

 Born and raised in Japan and a resident of New York since 1976, Eiko Otake is a movement-based, interdisciplinary artist.
 She worked for more than 40 years as Eiko & Koma performing their own choreography which earned them Guggenheim, MacArthur, and United States Artists Fellowships, as well as the Samuel H. Scripps American Dance Festival and the Dance Magazine Awards.